Skip to main content

 Real-World Pipeline: Splitting a Technical Documentation Set

-Let's put everything together.
+Time to put everything together.
 You're building a RAG system over a set of markdown documentation files.
 Each file has headings, code blocks, and prose.
-You need chunks that are small enough for precise retrieval, tagged with their source location, and bounded to a token budget.
+You need chunks that are small enough for precise retrieval, tagged with their source location, and bounded to a manageable size.

 Production-ready markdown splitting pipeline